The Shifter

 For many Shifters, the struggle between their own rational intellect and the savage instincts of the beasts they transform into is core to their being.
 Ignore their instincts and dull their

-mystical power, but give too much and risk losing their self.
+mystical power, give too much and risk losing themselves.

 Creating